collectionspace/wp-collectionspace/README.md

 A WordPress plugin for CollectionSpace.

 This plugin embeds a CollectionSpace collection browser into your WordPress site.
+It automates some of the steps needed to install the public browser, specifically for WordPress.
+For details about those steps, or to install the public browser onto a site that uses a different web server, see the [installation instructions](https://github.com/collectionspace/cspace-public-browser.js/blob/master/docs/installing.md) in the [cspace-public-browser.js](https://github.com/collectionspace/cspace-public-browser.js) project.

-To use this plugin, you must have a CollectionSpace 6.0 (or above) installation that has been configured to index records into an Elasticsearch cluster.
+To use this plugin, you must have a CollectionSpace 6.0 (or above) installation that has been configured to index records into an Elasticsearch cluster, and that has a running CollectionSpace public gateway service.

 ## Installing the Plugin